ropensci/natserv/README.md

 #> [10] "distribution"
 ```

-dig into distribution in various watersheds
+Dig into distribution in various watersheds:

 ```r